From volcano hikes to colonial landmarks, coffee tours to cultural experiences—your complete guide to Antigua's best attractions

 Special Events: Semana Santa (Holy Week) in March or April features spectacular processions but extreme crowds.
 Book months in advance if visiting during this time.

-See Month-by-Month Weather Guide →Antigua Guatemala is best known for its perfectly preserved Spanish colonial architecture, colorful baroque churches, cobblestone streets, and dramatic setting surrounded by three volcanoes.
+Read Complete Safety Guide →Antigua Guatemala is best known for its perfectly preserved Spanish colonial architecture, colorful baroque churches, cobblestone streets, and dramatic setting surrounded by three volcanoes.
 It's a UNESCO World Heritage site and one of Central America's most beautiful cities.
 The city is also famous for world-class coffee production, the challenging Acatenango volcano hike with views of erupting Fuego, and vibrant cultural experiences including traditional markets and Spanish language schools.

 Absolutely.
 Antigua Guatemala is one of the most worthwhile destinations in Central America for US travelers.
 The city offers a unique combination of colonial charm, adventure activities like volcano hiking, rich coffee culture, and authentic cultural experiences—all within 45 minutes of Guatemala City airport.
 Whether you have 2 days or a week, Antigua provides excellent value, safety compared to other parts of Guatemala, and unforgettable experiences that rival destinations in Europe or South America.